linode/docs/docs/guides/websites/cms/wordpress/configuring-wordpress/index.md

 1. Restart PHP.

-    - If you are using Apache, use the below command:
+    - If you are using Apache, use the command below:

             sudo systemctl restart php7.4

-    - If you are using NGINX, use the below command:
+    - If you are using NGINX, use the following command:

             sudo systemctl restart php7.4-fpm